 Focused Evaluations Sample Clauses

 Focused Evaluations.
 In the years when a comprehensive summative evaluation is not required, classroom teachers who received a comprehensive summative evaluation performance rating of Proficient (level 3) or above in the previous school year are required to complete a focused evaluation as prescribed by law.
 A focused evaluation includes an assessment of one of the eight criteria selected for a performance rating plus professional growth activities specifically linked to the selected criteria.
+The focused summative score shall be the most recent comprehensive summative score, unless the focused score is distinguished.
 Teachers on focused evaluations shall have the option of selecting which one (1) of the eight (8) criteria will be assessed, plus the professional growth activities linked to that criterion.
 The role of the evaluator shall be to either approve the proposed activities or suggest modifications to produce a jointly agreed upon activity or activities. (see WAC 392-191A- 120) The selected criterion, however, must be approved by the teacher’s evaluator and may have been identified in a previous comprehensive summative evaluation as benefiting from additional attention.
 A group of teachers may focus on the same evaluation criterion and share professional growth activities.
 If the employee chooses criterion 1, 2, 4, 5, or 0, x/he must also complete the student growth components in either criterion 3 or criterion 6.
 Teachers shall have the option of being evaluated as a member of a team or as an individual.
 The evaluator must assign a summative evaluation performance rating for the focused evaluation using the methodology adopted by the Superintendent of Public Instruction for the instructional framework being used.
 A teacher may be transferred from a focused evaluation to a comprehensive summative evaluation at the request of the teacher or at the direction of the teacher’s evaluator.
 The request of the teacher must be received in writing by the Superintendent’s office no later than August 1.
 The direction of the evaluator must be communicated during the prior year’s final evaluation conference based on concerns related to one of the other evaluative criteria.
 That concern and that direction shall be shared with the teacher in writing at that time.

 AutoNDA by SimpleDocs